How To Start Prepping For When The SHTF

 All the bug in prep in the world won’t do you any good if the problem you face is fire sweeping through your area, you need to get out.
 Then again, what if there’s a state of national emergency declared and martial law is in effect.
 Movement can be restricted very quickly.

 Sure, you can make a run for it, but that’s not the only scenario where you could need to stay in.
 What if the problem is temporary, like job loss?
 Staying home and making things work where you are can also be the correct choice.

 When and where do you Bug Out to?
-Ideally you could have a BOL (bug out location) that is prepared as well or better than your home, someplace were there aren’t too many people, with good water sources and sight lines to the surrounding area.
+Ideally, you could have a BOL (bug out location) that is prepared as well or better than your home, someplace where there aren’t too many people, with good water sources and sight lines to the surrounding area.

 That’s a fairly glamorous concept.
 In reality, it does you no good to run to your secret farmstead in the hills if you don’t know the first thing about farming, plus that is an expensive hideaway to maintain.